DC-BENCH: Dataset Condensation Benchmark: Dataset Condensation Benchmark

 \textbf{AutoAugment}~\cite{cubuk2018autoaugment} is a strong and widely adopted augmentation strategy discovered using AutoML.
 The searched polices contains a total 16 data augmentations from the popular PIL image library, plus two additional operations: cutout and sample pairing~\cite{inoue2018data}.
 At each iteration, a pair of augmentations are sampled from the whole policy set and applied onto the search.
 It achieves state-of-the-art accuracy on CIFAR-10, CIFAR-100, SVHN~\cite{netzer2011reading} and ImageNet (without additional data).

 \textbf{RandAugment}~\cite{cubuk2020randaugment} is another popular method of automated policy search, with a different set of discovered policies than AutoAugment.
 In practice, both RandAugment and AutoAugment are commonly used for training image classification models.
-Therefore, we also include RandAugment in our benchmark for a more comprehensive evaluation.
+Therefore, we also include RandAugment in our benchmark for a more comprehensive evaluation.\\ \emph{\underline{Metrics summary}: Similar to real datasets, synthesis datasets should support various augmentations that are tailored to end users' tasks.
+We evaluate both average and best cases, which could fit different user needs.}